 Performance results of SPIDAL Java show it scales and performs well in large HPC clusters.
-Also, these optimizations made it possible to run SPIDAL Java applications on much larger data sets than what was possible in the past, and still achieve excellent scaling results.
-The improved shared memory intra-node communication is pivotal to the gains in SPI-DAL Java and it is the first such implementation for Java to the best of our knowledge.
-Also, the developer friendly Java interface in SPIDAL Java will help to integrate it with other big data platforms such as Apache Hadoop, Spark, and Storm in future.
+Also, the optimizations to overcome performance challenges made it possible to run SPIDAL Java applications on much larger data sets than what was possible in the past while still achieving excellent scaling results.
+The improved shared memory intra-node communication is pivotal to the gains in SPIDAL Java and it is the first such implementation for Java to the best of our knowledge.